 What kind of record should be kept of personal trips?

 Although the IRS doesn’t require personal trips in your mileage log, it’s strongly recommended that you include them because it will provide clarity for both yourself and the IRS since you need to separate your total business mileage, total personal mileage, and total commuting mileage for the year.

 Also, logging your personal trips boosts the proficiency of MileageWise’s built-in IRS auditor function, which you need for an IRS-Proof result.

 What are the consequences of incorrectly kept mileage logs?

-If you aren’t able to satisfactorily prove your mileage claims the IRS penalty for claiming business miles without a mileage log is $1000 or 50% of your income!
+If you aren’t able to satisfactorily prove your mileage claims the IRS penalty for claiming business miles without a mileage log may be enormous.

 What is the best way of keeping track of your mileage?

 The MileageWise mileage tracker app only uses your data when you arrive at your destination, recommending the parameters with which the trip should be saved and automatically creating the driven distance and route after the trip ends.
 No real-time GPS tracking is needed.
 All the fuss with using up all your data for the month in the process, and killing your phone’s battery, disappears.